isaac-udy/Enro/README.md

 class MyFragment : Fragment() { ... }
 ```

-#### 3. In your application, define Navigators for your NavigationKeys
+#### 3. In your Application, define Navigators for your NavigationKeys
 ```kotlin
 class YourApplication : Application(), NavigationApplication {
 	override val navigationController = NavigationController(